erfangc/ReactTable/README.md

-data               |Array of Objects|the raw data array (Required) columnDefs         |Array of Objects|column definitions on how to construct the headers of the table groupBy            |Array of Objects|columnDefs to dynamically group rows by afterColumnRemove  |Function        |callback function to invoke after a column has been removed by the user beforeColumnAdd    |Function        |callback function to invoke when the "+" button is clicked on the header onSelectCallback   |Function        |callback function to invoke when a detail row is selected.
+data               |Array of Objects|the raw data array (Required) columnDefs         |Array of Objects|column definitions on how to construct the headers of the table groupBy            |Array of Objects|columnDefs to dynamically group rows by sortBy            |Object          |specifies which column to pre-sort a rendered table.
+Key corresponds to a key in the data object to sort on and whose value is either `asc` or `desc` depending on wheather you would like ascending or descending sorting automatically when the table is rendered. e.g. `{date: 'asc'}` afterColumnRemove  |Function        |callback function to invoke after a column has been removed by the user beforeColumnAdd    |Function        |callback function to invoke when the "+" button is clicked on the header onSelectCallback   |Function        |callback function to invoke when a detail row is selected.
 The selected row will be passed to the callback function as the first argument.
 The second argument passed will be a boolean representing the selection state of the row that was just clicked on